tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When you cast an arcane attack spell using this wand, you gain a +1 bonus to attack and damage with that spell if it targets Mental Defense.

 **Quirk:** Uses pedantically circumlocutious phraseology.

 ---

+#### Pious Thaumaturgy, Wand of

+_Recharge 6+:_ Wands of this sort are marked with holy symbols and inscriptions that warn of the dangers of sinful magic.
+Your immortal soul is safe from corruption, though, thanks to this blessed and sanctified wand.
+You may use the wand to have a spell’s damage be holy in addition to its usual damage types.
+That spell also counts as divine magic as well as arcane magic.

+**Quirk:** Ostentatiously pious and devout.

+---